francescolosterzo/francescolosterzo.github.io/_posts/2022-11-21-world-cup-simulation.md

 The top team is Brazil with 1841, the worst is San Marino with 762.
 According to this score, the weakest team who qualified to the World Cup is Ghana, with a score of 1393.
 From the FIFA scores to relative strengths
-As mentioned above, I want to base my bets on the relative strength of the teams in each match and in order to do this I started testing a few ways to combine the opponent’s scores into a meaningful metric, and I already found something interesting: for a given match of team1 vs team2 I divided each team’s score ( $$s_i$$ ) by the sum of the scores, i.e. $ p_i = s_i / (s_1 + s_2) $.
-The original idea was to use the $ p_i $-s computed this way as probabilities of winning for each team in some kind of match simulation (details are given below, but for now you can imagine it as a coin flip with probabilities $ p_1 $ and $ p_2 $ for the two teams).
+As mentioned above, I want to base my bets on the relative strength of the teams in each match and in order to do this I started testing a few ways to combine the opponent’s scores into a meaningful metric, and I already found something interesting: for a given match of team1 vs team2 I divided each team’s score ( $$s_i$$ ) by the sum of the scores, i.e. $$p_i = s_i / (s_1 + s_2)$$.
+The original idea was to use the $$p_i$$-s computed this way as probabilities of winning for each team in some kind of match simulation (details are given below, but for now you can imagine it as a coin flip with probabilities $$p_1$$ and $$p_2$$ for the two teams).
 In order to get a feeling of how this performs I tested this on Brazil - Ghana, i.e. an hypothetical match between the best and the worst teams in the World Cup (according to the FIFA ranking).
 It turns out Ghana has a 43% chance of winning this match.
 Seems a bit too much.
 This might happen for a few reasons, if I had to guess I would say on one hand this reflects that the teams that made it to the World Cup are in general not that bad, they had to qualify for it and, with some outliers (Italy, I am looking at you), the best teams in each continent are there.
 On the other hand every now and then there are discussions about the FIFA ranking not being very reliable and giving too high a score to some random team.
 One way or another, all the scores are somewhat squeezed towards high values.

 As mentioned in the previous section, it seems reasonable to use the relative strength of the two opponents for a given match, so I decided to start from the difference of the two scores and to normalize it by the average pairwise difference of all the scores.
 This normalized score difference is then > 1 for a match in which one team is much stronger than the other (i.e. more than the average difference between two teams in the FIFA ranking) and < 1 for a match between two teams that are rather similar.

 As a final step, I took the logistic function of the above normalized score basically because I wanted to translate the normalized score into a probability, for reasons that will be clarified in the next section.
-Here is just a summary of the whole process so far, for a match between team1 and team2 with scores $s_1$ and $s_2$, respectively:
+Here is just a summary of the whole process so far, for a match between team1 and team2 with scores $$s_1$$ and $$s_2$$, respectively:

 $$n_1 = (s_1 - s_2)/\bar{d}$$